 - READ AND UNDERSTAND the Safety section at the back of this manual. - Care should be taken when opening the shipping package to not damage or cut the cable jacket.
-If damage to the cable is suspected, consult with a Campbell Scientific support and implementation engineer. - The ClimaVue 50 is a precision instrument.
-Please handle it with care. - To avoid shock or damage to the instrument, never apply power while wiring. - Ensure that the ClimaVue 50 is properly wired to the data logger before applying power.
-Applying power when incorrectly wired could damage the ClimaVue 50 beyond repair. - When mounting the ClimaVue 50 to the mast, do not over-tighten the V bolt as it will cause the plastic to break.

-• For the precipitation sensor to operate properly, the ClimaVue 50 must be mounted within 2 degrees of level on a mast that will not tilt in the wind.
+If damage to the cable is suspected, consult with a Campbell Scientific support and implementation engineer. - The ClimaVue 50 G2 is a precision instrument.
+Please handle it with care. - To avoid shock or damage to the instrument, never apply power while wiring. - Ensure the ClimaVue 50 G2 is properly wired to the data logger before applying power.
+Applying power when incorrectly wired could damage the ClimaVue 50 G2 beyond repair. - For the precipitation sensor to operate properly, the ClimaVue 50 G2 must be mounted within 2 degrees of level on a mast that will not tilt in the wind.